UNITED24 - Make a charitable donation in support of Ukraine!

 The electronic system was used in 18 of the 158 municipalities and focused on cities and regions with high population density, accounting for 62.4 percent of the electorate.
 Paper ballots were due to be used elsewhere.
 The Administrative Minister of the Presidency Jose Ramon Peralta urged for the municipal elections to be called “as soon as possible to prevent the country from falling into chaos and guaranteed that the Executive will seek the necessary resources to hold these elections.”

-A total of 7,487,040 Dominicans will once again be called to the polls to elect 158 mayors, the same number of vice mayors, 1,164 councilors and their alternates, 235 directors and deputy directors and 735 members, who will take office on April 24 for a period of four years.
+A total of 7,487,040 Dominicans were once again be called to the polls to elect 158 mayors, the same number of vice mayors, 1,164 councilors and their alternates, 235 directors and deputy directors and 735 members, who will take office on April 24 for a period of four years.
 These elections are decisive both for the ruling Dominican Liberation Party (PLD), which together with its allies controls 107 of the 158 mayors, as well as for the opposition Modern Revolutionary Party (PRM), which is leading 30, including the of the National District, the center of the capital.

 The Dominican Republic has a poor record on corruption, ranking 137th out of 180 countries on Transparency International's corruption index.
 It has been particularly key issue in this election cycle after protests in recent years over the involvement of some local officials in a Latin America-wide fraud scandal involving the Brazilian construction Odebrecht.
 The corporate giant has admitted to doling out $92m in bribes in the Domincan Republic in exchange for winning public works contracts.

-The election campaigning has been unlike any other in the tourist-magnet Caribbean republic's history, overshadowed by the coronavirus pandemic, which has hit the country's population of 10 million hard.
+The election campaigning was unlike any other in the tourist-magnet Caribbean republic's history, overshadowed by the coronavirus pandemic, which has hit the country's population of 10 million hard.
 The Republic - which shares the Caribbean island of Hispaniola with Haiti - has registered more than 34,000 infections from the coronavirus, with more than 800 deaths.
 The outbreak forced Medina's government to declare a national lockdown, banning large public gatherings and shutting borders - a massive economic blow to one of the strongest growing economies in the region.
 The state of emergency was lifted only this week as parties made a final drive for votes.

 The Electoral Observation Mission (EOM) of the Organization of American States (OAS) for the Extraordinary General Presidential, Senatorial and Deputation Elections in the Dominican Republic arrived June 29, 2020 in Santo Domingo to begin the field observation tasks for elections on Sunday, July 5.
 Specialists in women's political participation, political financing, electoral justice, and other members of the Mission who carry out support tasks are working from their home countries.